InterContinental Athenee Palace Bucharest

 The InterContinental Athénée Palace Bucharest is a historic luxury hotel in Bucharest, Romania, originally opened in 1914.
 It was arguably Europe's most notorious den of spies in the years leading up to World War II, and only slightly less so during the Cold War.

 Location

 Located in the heart of Bucharest on Str.
 Episcopiei at the corner of Calea Victoriei on the former site of the Han Gherasi (Han is Romanian for "inn"), the hotel faces onto the small park in front of the Romanian Athenaeum on Revolution Square.
-It did not originally face onto a square: at the time the hotel was built, the space that is now a small park was occupied by the Splendid Hotel, destroyed by bombing on August 24, 1944, and there were a considerable number of other buildings on what is now the square.
+It did not originally face onto a square: at the time the hotel was built, the space that is now a small park was occupied by the Splendid Hotel, destroyed by bombing on 24 August 1944, and there was a considerable number of other buildings on what is now the square.